xraypy/XrayDB/doc/periodictable.rst

     | `Henry Moseley`_     | `Moseley (Large)`_     | `Moseley (Medium)`_    |
     +----------------------+------------------------+------------------------+

-In general, these table look like this:
+These periodic tables will look like this:

 .. image:: _images/xray_table.png
    :width: 75%